threefoldtech/playground/docs/user_stories.md

     - User can view all contracts and deployments from 'Contracts' and 'Deployments' in profile.
     - User can also view details of any contract/deployment and delete any of them.
-    - If there's any problem, user can refresh contracts/deployments from 'Refresh' button.
+    - If there's any problem, user can refresh contracts/deployments from 'Refresh' button
 ---